samuraraujo/Explorator-RDF-Browsing/README.md

 #Running Explorator

-To run Explorator, open a command window in the EXPLORATOR_DIRECTORY and execute the command: ruby script/server
+To run Explorator, open a command window in the EXPLORATOR_DIRECTORY and execute the command:

+	ruby script/server

-You can run Explorator inside the AptanaStudio? as well.
+You can run Explorator inside the AptanaStudio as well.

 #Accessing Explorator